 Sister Schubert’s: If it’s good enough for Julia Reed, it’s good enough for me.
 The iconic hostess with the mostest often wrote about Sister Schubert’s frozen yeast rolls, and with good reason – they’re delicious.
 A major bonus is that you can find them anywhere: Target, Walmart, Kroger, and Amazon Fresh.
 Even if you don’t include these as part of the main meal, buy a pack or two for leftover turkey sandwiches and sliders (Julia used to use them for tenderloin sandwiches – genius).

-Kristen Winston: I’ve worked with Kristen for years through Please Be Seated and her food is incredible.
+Kristen Winston: Order deadline: 11/17.
+I’ve worked with Kristen for years through Please Be Seated and her food is incredible.
 Lucky for us, we can buy the entire Thanksgiving spread through her website (note that the turkey comes fully prepped and ready to roast, but not cooked).
 There are tons of a-la-carte options for each course and everything looks fantastic.
-Pickup is Wednesday, Nov.
-25 (there are also some delivery times available).

-Dozen Bakery: One of my favorite bakeries in Nashville has a wonderful selection of pies, sweets, breads, a few sides, and precut, toasted bread cubes for stuffing.
-Note that the deadline for placing orders is Sunday, Nov.
-22 and pickup is the day before Thanksgiving (Nov.
-25).
+Dozen Bakery: Order deadline: 11/20. (or until they sell out) One of my favorite bakeries in Nashville has a wonderful selection of pies, sweets, breads, a few sides, and precut, toasted bread cubes for stuffing.

-Corner Market Catering: You can literally buy your entire meal here, bird included!
+Corner Market Catering: Order deadline: 11/15.
+You can literally buy your entire meal here, bird included!
 They offer a whole turkey or just a turkey breast, plus all of the trimmings.
 A beloved Nashville gourmet shop, their menu hits the high notes and covers all of the bases (breakfast, too!).
-Place your orders by Wednesday, Nov.
-18. Pickup is Wednesday, Nov.
-25.

-Picnic Cafe: A Nashville institution, the Picnic Cafe is offering a large selection of casseroles, desserts, side dishes, dips, and breads.
+Picnic Cafe: Order deadline: 11/15.
+A Nashville institution, the Picnic Cafe is offering a large selection of casseroles, desserts, side dishes, dips, and breads.
 I also adore their chicken salad and breakfast casserole, which are perfect to have on hand for overnight guests.
-Their full Thanksgiving menu isn’t online, so be sure to call or drop by (they have holiday menu printouts that you can take with you).
-The deadline to order is Wednesday, Nov.
-18.
+Their Thanksgiving menu isn’t online, so be sure to call or drop by.

-Tinwings: Located in The Nations, this darling gourmet carryout has a ton of menu items for Thanksgiving; as they say, it’s “everything but the bird!”
+Tin Wings: Order deadline : 11/17.
+Located in The Nations, this darling gourmet carryout has a ton of menu items for Thanksgiving; as they say, it’s “everything but the bird!”
 They have a lot of fun add-ons like breakfast dishes and small nibbles that are great to have on hand, or to bring as a hostess gift if you’re going to a friend’s for the holiday.
-Order deadline is Wednesday, Nov.
-18. Pickup is Tuesday, Nov.
-24 and Wednesday, Nov.
-25.

-The Food Company: Another go-to for weeknight meals, Food Company is catering the entire Thanksgiving spread, even the turkey.
+The Food Company: Order deadline: 11/18.
+One of my go-to’s for weeknight meals, Food Company is catering the entire Thanksgiving spread, even the turkey.
 This is a really comprehensive menu with plenty of choices for starters, sides, and desserts, so you can rest assured there’s something for everyone.
-Order by Friday, Nov.
-20. Pickup is Tuesday, Nov.
-24 and Wednesday, Nov.
-25.

-Miss Daisy’s: This is a go-to for me when it comes to picking up weeknight dinners, and they offer a great holiday menu, as well.
-Similar to Corner Market, you can get the entire meal, bird included!
-They also offer ham and some unexpected sides like jalapeño cheddar grits.
-Yum!
-Deadline to order is Friday, Nov.
-20. Miss Daisy’s is in Franklin so this is a great choice for folks who live a bit farther south.
+Miss Daisy’s: Order deadline: 11/21.
+Another go-to for weeknight dinners, they offer a great holiday menu, as well.
+You can get the entire meal – bird included – and they also offer ham + some unexpected sides like jalapeño cheddar grits.
+Miss Daisy’s is in Franklin so this is a great choice for folks who live a bit farther south.